-It is the policy of Wheeler Clinic to provide employees, student interns, contractors, and trustees and other volunteers with training reasonable and appropriate to their role and function to promote material compliance with agency policies and procedures and all applicable state and federal laws and regulations.
+It is the policy of Wheeler Clinic to provide employees, student interns, contractors, trustees and other volunteers with documented training which is reasonable and appropriate to their role and function to promote material compliance with agency policies and procedures and all applicable state and federal laws and regulations.
 Wheeler Clinic offers targeted and comprehensive in-person training for employees, student interns and contractors whose duties include the documentation of services and the submission of claims for payment.